[Linux Commands] Cool Commands [Mini Usage Examples]

 About the author

-It's been nine years since she started thinking about whether to switch from her glasses to contacts.
+It's been nine years since I started thinking about switching from glasses to contact lenses.